nathaneastwood/fablore/src/main-story/16-rosetta/to-halt-the-dark.md

 Freed, Ira howled in wordless fury and charged at the Puppeteer.
 In her path, the creature disgorged one more body.
 A girl, hands raised, as if in surrender.
 It was herself, delicate as a blossom, the tender age she had been on the Night of the Dark Tide.

 "The Shadow shall return," the girl intoned.
-"In the dying Light, all will be—"
+"In the dying Light, all will be-"

 Ira stepped past her younger self and brought her sword down, severing the Puppeteer's gross appendage, ichor leaking from the cut as it flopped on the floor.
 Her childhood self wilted and died like a cut flower.